wjk5117/METRO/README.md

 3. Install the Adafruit MLX90393 Library for Arduino IDE:

 ## Python environment setup

 ## PCAN-View
+To get the velocity and steering angle data from the CAN BUS, we use the

 # Run a Quick Demo